IBM/dbb-zappbuild/README.md

 * **Scan Source + Outputs** - Skip the actual building and only scan source files and existing load modules to dependency data in source and output collection (migration scenario with static linkage scenarios).
 * **Build Preview** - Supplemental build option.
 Process all phases of the supplied build option, but will not execute the commands.
 A build report and a build result are generated with a specific status that excludes them in subsequent impact build calculations.

-To check how to get started with zAppBuold, see [Getting started with zAppbuild](./docs/GettingStarted.md) section.
+To check how to get started with zAppBuild, see [Getting started with zAppbuild](./docs/GettingStarted.md) section.

 Instructions on invoking a zAppBuild is included in [docs/BUILD.md](docs/BUILD.md) as well as invocation samples for the above mentioned build scenarios including sample console logs.